Battle of Mindoro: Background

-For the invasion of Luzon, U.S. forces needed air bases that were closer to the northern island than Leyte Island.
+For the invasion of Luzon, US forces needed air bases that were closer to the northern island than Leyte Island.
 Mindoro was the logical choice.
 Located not too far south of Luzon, and being about one-half the size of New Jersey, Mindoro is mostly covered by hills and mountains, with a few narrow plains along its seacoasts.
 Almost daily rains and high humidity, caused by clouds moving up from the south trapped by the high peaks made it a breeding ground for malaria and other tropical diseases.
 However, Japanese defenses on the island were minimal.

 The airfields recently constructed at Leyte were deemed unreliable, so potential additional airfields in Mindoro appealed to General of the Army Douglas MacArthur, the commanding general of this theater of operations.

-But taking Mindoro was a daunting task.
+However, taking Mindoro was a daunting task.
 The northeastern coast was best suited for amphibious landings, but was exposed to what was left of Japanese air power on Luzon, so this was ruled out.
 The town of San Jose on the southwest corner, though nearer to Mangarin Bay, Mindoro's best deepwater port, was the spot chosen by his planners.

-The U.S. Sixth Army under Lieutenant General Walter Krueger was assigned to seize Mindoro.
+The US Sixth Army under Lieutenant General Walter Krueger was assigned to seize Mindoro.
 Krueger, in turn, gave the task to Major General Roscoe B. Woodruff's 24th Infantry Division, with the 19th Infantry and the separate 503rd Parachute Regimental Combat Team of Lieutenant Colonel George M. Jones to spearhead the assault.

 The main threat to the amphibious assault vessels and supporting warships was land-based Japanese kamikaze planes.
 The Japanese had begun the deadly practice as a desperate measure during the final stages of the Battle of Leyte and widened its use by December 1944.

 In early December, USAAF and USN airplanes attacked Japanese air bases to destroy potential kamikazes before they could attack.
-U.S. aviators claimed more than 700 planes destroyed on the ground.
+US aviators claimed more than 700 planes destroyed on the ground.

 On 13 December 1944, two days before the scheduled assault on the island, kamikazes struck at the Navy task force bringing the landing force.
 The light cruiser was hit by a kamikaze, killing over 130 men and wounding another 190.
 Brigadier General William C. Dunkel, the commander of the landing force, was among the injured.
 Other kamikaze attacks damaged two tank landing ships (LSTs, for Landing Ship, Tank) and disabled several other ships.